jdellaverson19/2020239/README.md

 Additional notes on Simon's:
 Simon's Algorithm, in order to ensure that the function remains a black-box, doesn't accept the function itself.
-Instead, it accepts a python dictionary that maps all possible inputs to their respective outputs.
+Instead, it accepts a python dictionary that maps all possible inputs (as bitstrings [e.g. `0001`]) to their respective outputs (in the same format).
 Additionally, here are instructions to run the test file simontest.py:

 - This file does not accept command-line arguments.
 Instead, to change the size of the mask (and thus the number of qubits) change the value of `N` at the head of the main function.